Last updated 2016-12-12

 How to make a Morse Code contact (2001-12): This step-by-step tutorial contains everything you need, not only to survive that first contact, but also to learn to enjoy Code and actually do it well.
 Even if you detested learning it in the first place...

 During late 2015 and early 2016, I edited the SARL's study guide for prospective radio amateurs to bring it to full CEPT compliance.
 I also produced an Afrikaans translation.
 In the process, I produced a list of Afrikaans radio terms.
-These are all in use by SARL students, and are available free of charge.
+These are all in use by SARL students, and even the scholars in some mainstream schools, and are available free of charge.

 I have always managed my own QSLs, as well as those of all my DXpeditions.
 I have also handled the cards for "offshore" operations by my friend Chris de Beer ZS6RI (ex ZS5IR), ZS8IR, 5H4IR, 5H9IR and ZD9IR.
 You can read about his activities as ZD9IR on the ZD9IR News Page.
 I also hold a complete set of logs for all previous ZS8 operations from Marion Island (ZS8MI, ZS8IR and ZS8D).
 I was never the manager for ZS8MI, but the NCDXF supplied cards to help those who could never confirm this callsign before.
 Unfortunately, ZS8MI became active again from 2004, and those QSLs proved as hard to obtain as some from the past.
 Chaos has returned.